Broad Spectrum vs Full Spectrum CBD

 Is broad or full spectrum CBD better?

 Many people are understandably hesitant about using products that contain any amount of THC as they have concerns regarding legality, drug tests at work and becoming intoxicated.
 Although you won’t become intoxicated using a full spectrum product you may have detectable levels of THC in your body.
 If you are wary of the presence of THC in a product, broad spectrum may be the place to start.
-If your work requires drug testing then we advise only using a THC Free product.
+If your work requires drug testing or is full spectrum cbd better? then we advise only using a THC Free product.

 If you want to feel the greatest degree of benefit, are a cannabis connoisseur or are curious to experience the entirety of the plant, you should try a full spectrum product.
 Ultimately, you know your body best!
 Experiment and find out what works for you.